 Microsoft IIS can serve the role of an SMTP quite nicely but requires quite a few steps to get set up.
 Lucky for you, I've set up an IIS SMTP relay server and documented all of the steps!

-In this article, we're going to cover all of the steps needed to successfully set up an IIS SMTP relay server for use with Office 365.
-Technically, this SMTP relay will be used to relay email to Office 365, it can just as easily work for any general SMTP relay purposes.
+In this article, we're going to cover all of the steps needed to successfully set up an SMTP relay server to send outgoing email with Office 365.
+Technically, this SMTP relay will be used to relay email to Office 365, it can just as easily work for any general SMTP relay mail delivery purposes.

 Install the IIS SMTP Server Windows Feature

 The first task you'll need to do to get an IIS SMTP relay set up is to install the IIS SMTP Server.
 You'll need to install the SMTP Server Windows feature.